-Betts Investments sell the most popular bullion coins in various sizes, as listed below.
+Betts Investments sell the most popular bullion coins in various sizes as well as a range of ethically sourced investment products.
 Other bullion coins are available, such as American Eagles, Australian Nuggets, Chinese Pandas and Austrian Philharmonicas.
 We do not offer these coins as a matter of course, as very tight supply and demand can lead to dramatic fluctuations in their prices.
 However, please contact us if you would like to discuss any product not currently available on this site, as we will almost certainly be able to source it for you.

 It is also worth noting that purchasing British minted coins In the UK has an added benefit.
 Because they are technically legal tender, an investment in these coins will not attract Capital Gains Tax.